A Gloss Saves Me Time & Money On My Hair Routine

 What is a hair gloss?

-Hair colorists liken it to a hydrating lip gloss for your hair, leaving it shiner.
-Traditionally, a hair gloss is a salon color treatment, but you can also gloss your own hair at home (we'll get to that).
-Most hair salons offer a glossing service as an add-on, with a range of colored glosses and clear, too.
-If you opt for a colored gloss, it's like a semi-permanent hair color lite that will last for about four weeks or ten washes, whatever comes first.
+Hair colourists liken it to a hydrating lip gloss for your hair, leaving it shiner.
+Traditionally, a hair gloss is a salon colour treatment, but you can also gloss your own hair at home (we'll get to that).
+Most hair salons offer a glossing service as an add-on, with a range of coloured glosses and clear, too.
+If you opt for a coloured gloss, it's like a semi-permanent hair colour lite that will last for about four weeks or ten washes, whatever comes first.

-The gloss itself is what colorist Leland Olsen describes as a "liquid acidic", which basically means it's applied like a toner and not a cream-based dye or lightener.
+The gloss itself is what colourist Leland Olsen describes as a "liquid acidic", which basically means it's applied like a toner and not a cream-based dye or lightener.
 Because of this, the process is faster and doesn't require foils or heat.
 "You can put [a gloss] on wet or dry hair," Olsen explains.
-"When you color dry hair, because there's no moisture in it, it's going to pick up the color more intensely.
+"When you colour dry hair, because there's no moisture in it, it's going to pick up the colour more intensely.
 When you apply a gloss onto wet hair, it's going to be a little more diluted and soft.
-That's perfect for when you're looking for gentle refining or depositing hair color."
+That's perfect for when you're looking for gentle refining or depositing hair colour."

-Whether you opt for a clear or colored gloss, your stylist or colorist will typically replace the conditioner step with a hair gloss, and it will sit in your hair for five to ten minutes.
+Whether you opt for a clear or coloured gloss, your stylist or colourist will typically replace the conditioner step with a hair gloss, and it will sit in your hair for five to ten minutes.
 It gets rinsed out and you move on to a blowout or styling.

 What are the benefits of a hair gloss?